Kim Jong Un's Olympic thaw doesn't mean he's now a 'good neighbor'

 As well as the face-to-face meetings and joint participation in the games, the South also agreed to pause the joint military exercises it holds each year with the U.S.

-Related: Don't trust Kim Jong Un, N. Korean ex-spy who blew up jetliner says
+Related: Don't trust Kim Jong Un, N. Korean ex-spy who blew up jet says

-"I think what North Korea is trying to achieve with this opening of dialogue with the South is as if to say, 'Look we have nuclear weapons, we're not going to get rid of nuclear weapons, but we are prepared to be very good neighbor,'" Hill said.
+"I think what North Korea is trying to achieve with this opening of dialogue with the South is as if to say, 'Look we have nuclear weapons, we're not going to get rid of nuclear weapons, but we are prepared to be very good neighbor,'" said Hill, who is currently chief adviser to the chancellor for global engagement at the University of Denver.
 "It’s an effort to present a sense of normalcy to their country, the fact that they are somehow, in their view, a member of the international community in good standing."

 However, Hill warned there was a danger that the North was trying to divide the U.S. from its South Korean ally by taking a hard line toward Washington while cozying up to Seoul.